The Eternal Champion (novel): Plot summary

 Erekosë learns that he is in the fortress city of Necranal, the capital of human society.
-Led by King Regenos, the city is at war with the Eldren race of the Southern continents.
-King Regenos called for Erekosë, hoping the warrior will defeat the Eldren completely.
+Led by King Rigenos, the city is at war with the Eldren race of the Southern continents.
+King Rigenos summoned Erekosë, hoping the warrior will defeat the Eldren completely.
 Erekosë attempts to understand the cause of the war and questions why Necranal attacked the Eldren for expanding into territory already abandoned by humanity.
-But the people of Necranal insist that Eldren are monsters and the expansion of their empire is an inherent threat to humanity.
+But the people of Necranal insist that the Eldren are monsters and the expansion of their empire is an inherent threat to humanity.
 Erekosë suspects humanity is engaged in a war motivated by racial bigotry towards the Eldren, but feels that as a human himself he must be loyal to Necranal for now.
-He befriends Iolinda, daughter of Regenos, and the two become secretly engaged.
+He befriends Iolinda, daughter of Rigenos, and the two become secretly engaged.

-Joining the forces of Necral in battle, Erekosë is appalled by the violence and ruthlessness of the human soldiers, particularly when they attack children and non-combatants.
-The soldiers of Necral take prisoner Ermizahd, sister of Prince Arjavh who commands the Eldren forces.
+Joining the forces of Necral in naval battle, Erekosë is appalled by the violence and ruthlessness of the human soldiers, particularly when they later attack children and non-combatants.
+The soldiers of Necral take the sister of Prince Arjavh, who commands the Eldren forces, Ermizahd prisoner.
 During the journey back to Necranal, Erekosë watches over Ermizahd, admiring her strength and sympathizing with her suffering.
 Later, Prince Arjavh brings an Eldren force to Necranal to rescue his sister.

 After a battle between the Eldren and the humans, Erekosë is taken prisoner by Arjavh, who reveals this world was originally inhabited only by Eldren.
 After the arrival of humans, a war between the races nearly destroyed the planet.
-The Eldren hid away their most dangerous weapons, vowed never to use them again.
+The Eldren hid away their most dangerous weapons, vowing never to use them again.
 The humans made no such vow but over time forgot how to build certain technology.
 Now sympathizing with the Eldren, Erekosë is sent back to Necranal and Ermizahd escapes.
 Realizing Erekosë sympathizes with the Eldren, and suspicious of his feelings for Ermizahd, Princess Iolinda deems him a traitor to be executed.
 To quell the anger of his betrothed, and hoping this will stop the war the humans insist on having, Erekosë vows to help kill all Eldren.